Dentists Who Safely Remove Amalgam Fillings in Rockville and Burtonsville Maryland

 - what if any damage to tooth when the material fails (i.e. does it cause cracks in teeth or destroy the nerve of the tooth)

-Safe Mercury Filling Removal in Bruxism and Tooth Grinding Cases:
+Amalgam Fillings in Clenching and Tooth Grinding Cases:

-Does Dental Insurance Pay for Mercury Filling Removal?
+Does Dental Insurance Pay for Mercury Filling Replacement?

 A typical Dental PPO insurance will cover 80% of the cost of the Filling Removal.
 Most Insurance plans have a annual maximum benefit such as $1500-$5000 at which point the patient will need to pay for 100% of the fee.
 Some Insurance plans have a maximum allowable charge and others will pay on a pre-determined fee schedule.
 At Natural Dentist Associates, we have insurance professionals in the office who will contact your insurance company and determine how your insurance works in our dental office.